-To learn more about Rebecca’s Dharma lineage, please go to My Dharma Lineage.
+Learn more about Rebecca’s Dharma lineage, see Dharma Lineage.

-To attend Rebecca’s teachings, please go to her Dharma teachings calendar.
+Attend Rebecca’s teachings, please go to the Dharma teachings calendar.

-To contact Rebecca, please email her at rebecca at rebeccali dot org.
+Contact Rebecca, email her at rebecca at rebeccali dot org.